idrisbelghith/idrisbelghith/README.md

     #👋 Hello!
 I'm Idris Belghtih
      A student passionate about programming 🚀.
 Currently learning :
-     C++, OOP and problem-solving using Visual Studio to build my skills 💻.
+     C++, C# OOP,SQL and problem-solving using Visual Studio to build my skills 💻.
      Also, I'm a student in Programming advice  Roadmap.
      I love building projects, improving my skills, and sharing my progress with the community.